seveas/ubot/doc/python.rst

 As you can see, no D-Bus programming needed, you don't even need to write a mainloop!
 All you need to write are a dictionary with information and the code that actually responds to the messages.
-The :func:`add_options` and :func:`parse_options` definitions are there for demonstration only, usually you would place this in a configuration file.
+The :func:`add_options` and :func:`handle_options` definitions are there for demonstration only, usually you would place this in a configuration file.

 The ubot.helper module
 ----------------------